 Shane D. Grush is making a name for himself in the music industry as a producer.
-He has produced artists such as Wilson (Razor & Tie), No Resolve, and has composed custom cues for national brand campaigns for Ford & Nike.
+He has produced artists such as Wilson (Razor & Tie, Sony Red), No Resolve, Tomorrow The World, and has composed many custom cues for advertising campaigns, films, and TV shows.

 Would love to hear from you.
 Click the contact button above to get in touch.

 Interview with Shane D. Grush